 Adjunct Piano Instructor

-Dr. Nakayama-Lewicki is currently on the piano faculty at the Aurora School of Music and the College of Wooster.
-She has earned both B.M. and M.M. degrees from Tokyo Gakugei University.
-She earned an Artist Diploma in Piano Performance and a Doctor of Arts degree from Ball State University.
-She also earned her second MM degree from Kent State University to further pursue her graduate studies, emphasizing chamber music.
+Dr. Nakayama-Lewicki has earned both BM and MM degrees from Tokyo Gakugei University.
+She earned an Artist Diploma and a Doctor of Arts in Music degree in Piano Performance from Ball State University with full assistantship scholarship.
+She was also awarded a full scholarship from Kent State University for her second MM degree to further pursue her graduate studies, emphasizing chamber music.
 Her primary teachers include Takamichi Kobayashi, Hiromi Takazawa, Ray Kilburn, and Donna Lee.
+She also studied with Ian Hobson, Arnaldo Cohen, Jonathan Biss, Evelyne Brancart, and Boris Berman.